bmltera/helloworld-microservices/README.md

-Project tested on Mac with M2 chip
+Project tested on Mac with ARM CPU

 - Dockerfiles are located in the respective microservice folders.
 - Documentation file is documentation.pdf.